roboguy/RAProtocol/README.md

+AOS Project 2

-AOS Project 1 - Sudhanshu Iyer
+Sudhanshu Iyer	- sxi120530
+Gaurav Dey 	- gxd130330
+Nischal Colluru	- nxc130530

-The projects implements a distributed node discovery protocol within the constraints given in project description.
+The projects implements Roucairol Carvalho protocol - distributed mutual exclusion protocol within the constraints given in project description.

-The program utilizes SCTP Server/Client for socket communication.
+The program utilizes TCP Server/Client for socket communication.

 ****** TO COMPILE ******
 The project uses Apache Maven for dependency management.
 Hence to compile maven is required on the Path.